IvanKornienko31/OrbiCraft_programs/README.md

     - Links in README.md file were fixed.
 - **1.0.2. &ndash; current version**.
     - A section "Repository versions" was added in every language head of the README file;
-    - Added a link to the documentation of OrbiCraft;
+    - Added a link to the documentation of "OrbiCraft";
     - Minor changes to comments in programs;
     - Grammatical and punctuational errors have been corrected in the README file;
     - Other minor repository changes.